ManojGowda89/mbfi/README.md

 ### CORS Support

-To handle CORS, `mb-express` includes CORS middleware by default, which allows you to easily share resources across different domains.
+To handle CORS, `mbfi` includes CORS middleware by default, which allows you to easily share resources across different domains.

 ```javascript
 app.use(cors()); // Enable CORS